quaintm/octopus/README.md

 #octopus
 ===============================

-A case and task tracker for the QAU
+A case and task tracker

 ##Installation and Management